-In the event of an emergency, the City of Canning and the Local Emergency Management Committee has designated a number of welfare evacuation centres.
+In the event of an emergency, the City of Canning has designated welfare evacuation centres.

-Planning ahead can prevent and minimise loss to human life, wildlife, the environment and property.
-The City of Canning has strategic bodies and plans in place to safeguard our community and your welfare.
+Planning can prevent and minimise loss to human life, wildlife, environment, and property.
+The City of Canning has strategic plans in place to safeguard our community and your welfare.

 The facilities listed below have been nominated as potential welfare centres in an emergency:

-- Cannington Leisureplex; Corner Wharf Road and Railway Parade
+- Cannington Leisureplex – Corner Wharf Road and Railway Parade, Cannington

-- Riverton Leisureplex; Corner Riley Drive and High Road
+- Riverton Leisureplex – Corner Riley Drive and High Road, Riverton

-- Bentley Community Hall; Corner Nyamup Way and Hedley Street
+- Bentley Community Hall – Corner Nyamup Way and Hedley Street, Bentley

 How can I receive emergency information?

-To view real time information and current alerts and warnings about fires, floods, storms, earthquakes, cyclones or hazardous material incidents, visit www.emergency.wa.gov.au
+Visit the Emergency WA website to view real time information and current alerts and warnings.
+The website updates on fires, floods, storms, earthquakes, cyclones, or hazardous material incidents.